-By Layla Al-Barakani l
+By Layla Al-Barakani ~

 A Living Legacy Carried by Voice

-The Artistry of Language and Dialect
+The worldliness of language and dialect

-Stories of Bravery, Identity, and Shared Memory
+Story of Bravery, Identity, and Collective Memory

 Lessons Wrapped in Lyrics